tunachip/multiviewer/README.md

 ```
 Then browse to `http://<server_ip>:8080`, enter your receiving IP/port, select channels, click “Start Stream,” and download the SDP link to open in VLC.
 The server runs `multiviewer.live` headless for that request.
 The UI also offers an “Open in VLC” link using the `vlc://` protocol; browsers may prompt/ask for permission.

+Browser playback (HLS): check “Play in browser (HLS)” in the web UI.
+It will start an HLS stream, expose `index.m3u8`, and play it inline using hls.js if supported by the browser.